wendall911/ModrinthBadge-Unofficial/README.md

 ## Credits

 Derived from [CurseForgeBadge Unofficial](https://github.com/way2muchnoise/CurseForgeBadge-Unofficial) No permissions were granted.
 This is not for profit, but only to support the modding community.

+## Developer Notes
+I know that the convention in PEP-8 is to use snake\_case, but the issue is I am a polyglot and really only find this in some languages that make sense, like writing something in Rust for example.
+But when using Python, I am almost always pairing it with JavaScript, which is typically camelCase.
+I get lost in readability switching between the two, so I prefer camelCase when working on web-based projects so my brain doesn't short-circuit.
+If working on a large Python code-base or library, I use PEP-8.